DoD-Platform-One/bigbang/charter/GitlabLabels.md

 #### `priority::high`

-`priority::high` issues are causing runtime issues in production enviornments.
+`priority::high` issues are causing runtime issues in production environments.
 These issues justify a patch of a release.

 #### `priority:: medium`